Dyslexia

 Speech-to-text software can be a game changer for students with Dyslexia.
 These tools convert spoken language into written text, allowing students to write by speaking.
 They can provide several benefits:

-1. Reduce Writing Effort: By allowing students to speak their thoughts instead of typing or handwriting them, speech-to-text software can make the writing process less labor-intensive and faster.
+1. Reduce writing effort: By allowing students to speak their thoughts instead of typing or handwriting them, speech-to-text software can make the writing process less labour-intensive and faster.

 With the support of word banks, spell-check tools, and speech-to-text software, students with Dyslexia can successfully navigate the challenges of writing.
 These supports can help students focus more on their ideas and less on the mechanics of writing, which can make writing a more enjoyable and rewarding experience.